Why You Should Always Get 3 Bids on Your New Home or Renovation Project

 We recently completed the construction drawings for a medium-sized but fairly complex remodeling and addition project with a construction budget of about $240,000.

 I’d also worked with that third bidder and knew they did top-quality work –but for significantly higher prices than other contractors in the area.
-I also knew that they rarely bid on work; they preferred designing their own projects.
+I also knew that they rarely bid on work; they preferred the “design-build” method to deliver their projects.

 I didn’t think they were a good fit for our project but the owner insisted, and we kept them on the list.
 Here’s how the three prices came out on the $240,000 project: